jullienl/HPE-Synergy-OneView-demos/OneView-Postman-Collections/README.md

 # OneView API Postman Collection

-This repository holds my postman collection demonstrating use cases for the [OneView REST API](http://h17007.www1.hpe.com/docs/enterprise/servers/oneview4.2/cicf-api/en/index.html).
+This repository holds my Postman collection demonstrating use cases for the [OneView REST API](http://h17007.www1.hpe.com/docs/enterprise/servers/oneview4.2/cicf-api/en/index.html).
 More information about the API can be found on www.hpe.com/info/OneView/ and https://www.hpe.com/us/en/solutions/developers/composable.html.

 I provide a few REST call examples for use with the Postman utility.